RiskySaptra/inference-service/README.md

-# YOLOv8 Inference API
+# YOLOv8 Inference and Retraining API

-This project provides a simple and scalable API for performing object detection using a custom YOLOv8 model.
-The API is built with FastAPI and can be easily deployed as a Docker container.
+This project provides a robust and scalable API for performing object detection using a custom YOLOv8 model.
+The API is built with FastAPI and includes features such as automated retraining, persistent job storage, and API key security.

 ## Project Structure